In potential prelude to war, Kremlin says rebels want help | Law-Order

 Kremlin spokesman Dmitry Peskov said the rebel chiefs wrote to Putin on Wednesday, pleading with him to intervene after Ukrainian shelling caused civilian deaths and crippled vital infrastructure.

-White House press secretary Jen Psaki said the separatists' request for Russian help was an example of the sort of “false-flag” operation that the U.S. and its allies have expected Moscow to use as a pretense for war.
+White House press secretary Jen Psaki said the separatists' request for Russian help was an example of the sort of “false-flag” operation that the US and its allies have expected Moscow to use as a pretence for war.

 ''So we'll continue to call out what we see as false-flag operations or efforts to spread misinformation about what the actual status is on the ground,” she said.